 GPs and practices are under exceptional pressure.
 GPs are being overwhelmed by rising workload, particularly from a growing patient need.
 At the same time there is an emerging workforce crisis with shortages of GPs leaving many practices unable to recruit doctors and evidence that some experienced GPs are considering leaving general practice altogether.

 It is unsustainable, unsafe and unfair for GPs to be working excessive hours at the expense of their own health.
 Given the changes to workforce may take years to be realised, workload must be addressed urgently.
 General Practice is stressful and at times we may all need support and help.
 The LMC are working alongside the NHS Practitioner Health service that has trained mentors who provide confidential support for local GPs.
-For more information on the GP support scheme click here.
+For more information on the GP support & development service click here.

-LMC Templates & Policies for managing inappropriate workload
+LMC Templates for managing inappropriate workload

 - Lancashire County Council and LMC joint letter

 - Blackburn with Darwen Borough Council and LMC joint letter